-To qualify for study leave clergy will need to have the approval of their Area Bishop and they will agree a programme with their Area Director of Training and Development (ADTD) or Area Continuing Ministerial Development (CMD) Officer.
+To qualify for study leave clergy will need to have the approval of their Area Bishop and they will agree a programme with their Area Director of Ministry (ADM) or Area Continuing Ministerial Development (CMD) Officer.
 The officer concerned with Study Leave varies from Area to Area.
 Detailed discussions will take place with the ADTD or CMD Officer with regards to the programme, which will be submitted in good time before the event.

-A report, paper, or agreed equivalent, arising from the study leave, will be submitted to the ADTD or CMD Officer on returning from study leave.
-The ADTD or CMD Officer will forward a copy of this to the Bishop.
+A report, paper, or agreed equivalent, arising from the study leave, will be submitted to the ADM or CMD Officer on returning from study leave.
+The ADM or CMD Officer will forward a copy of this to the Bishop.

 Incumbents are responsible for arranging cover during their absence from the parish, in consultation with their Area Dean.

 A bursary is available from Diocesan funds for each approved study leave (there are normally four bursaries available to each episcopal Area each year).
 The amount of this bursary will be negotiated with the ADM or CMD Officer up to a maximum of £1,500, and it will depend upon the submission of an agreed budget.

 In addition to the bursary from the Diocese, funding may be sought from other sources.
 See over for some sources.

 The ADM or CMD Officer is also willing to write to an Incumbent’s PCC suggesting that they may wish to assist financially.

 Some top tips